-These textures are similar to a class of artificial materials, namely metamaterials\cite{hess2012active,zheludev2012metamaterials,zhao2023topological}, which are defined by their custom-engineered configurations and bespoke building blocks, e.g., nanoscale wrinkles and split-ring resonators.
-Metamaterials are extensively applied in nanostructure designs across optics and plasmonics to develop sustainable applications and offer capabilities beyond those of conventional materials like negative refractive index.
+These extended textures are similar to a class of artificial materials, namely metamaterials\cite{hess2012active,zhao2023topological}, which are defined by their custom-engineered configurations and bespoke building blocks, e.g., nanoscale wrinkles and split-ring resonators.
+Metamaterials are extensively applied in nanostructure designs in the fields of optics and plasmonics to develop sustainable applications which offer capabilities beyond those of conventional materials, such as a negative refractive index\cite{zheludev2012metamaterials}.
 In this work, similar to the definition of metamaterials, we propose a skyrmionic metamaterial concept designed to accelerate the discovery of novel promising magnetic textures with intricate topologies for spintronics applications.
-We elaborate on this concept by detailing the creation of \textit{i)} lattice-like skyrmionic metamaterial, which is a spin-texture lattice that possess a topological charge greater than 1 within their primitive unit cells, as well as \textit{ii)}flake-like skyrmionic metamaterial, large-scale high-order antiskyrmions with an underlying lattice structure, and \textit{iii)} cell-like skyrmionic metamaterial that incorporate a nesting of various texture types.
-Each of these promising magnetic textures showcases a non-trivial topology and is constructed from fundamental skyrmionic units.
-Based on the aforementioned 'Click chemistry' applied to skyrmionic textures, the key concept of our systematic exploration of skyrmionic metamaterials is also the controlled assembly, which enables the artificial placement of these elemental skyrmionic building blocks.
+We elaborate on this concept by detailing the creation of \textit{i)} lattice-like skyrmionic metamaterials, defined as spin-texture lattices that possess a topological charge greater than 1 within their primitive unit cells, as well as \textit{ii)} flake-like skyrmionic metamaterials, which are large-scale high-order antiskyrmions with an underlying lattice structure, and \textit{iii)} cell-like skyrmionic metamaterials that incorporate a nesting of various texture types.
+Each of these magnetic textures showcases a non-trivial topology and is constructed from fundamental skyrmionic units.
+Based on the aforementioned 'Click chemistry' notion applied to skyrmionic textures, the key concept of our systematic exploration of skyrmionic metamaterials is also the controlled assembly, which enables the artificial placement of these elemental skyrmionic building blocks.